Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### 2.2.0

 * Added autofill functionality for ship hulls and class ability.
-* Added autofill buttons for weapons, ship modules, armor, cyberware, and foci.
+* Added autofill buttons for armor, cyberware, and foci, ship modules, techniques, and weapons.
 * Weapon encumbrance can now be modified in the weapon section.
 Weapons with 0 encumbrance will no longer be shown in the gear section.
 * Added an extra field to put effort that is only committed as long as a power is active.
 * Changed "Total" effort to "Uncommitted", and added auto-calculating.
 The formula for effort is now more accurate.